• 2026 THEME

 Rafał Hydzik

-Football, not a common semiotic object, is an unusually global, commercialised, and myth-saturated domain.
+Football, though not a conventional semiotic object, is an unusually global, commercialised, and mytwh-saturated domain.
 Its symbolic density and egalitarian character make it an ideal site for examining how contemporary culture negotiates competing sign systems.
 Modern football brings together heritage-rich, identity-bearing structures and rapidly circulating commercial, financial, and data-driven signs.
-These systems operate at different velocities, producing the semiotic viscosity that the phrase “game’s gone” unwittingly captures.
+These operate at very different velocities, producing the semiotic viscosity that the phrase “game’s gone” unwittingly captures.

-The presentation situates football as a case study of desynchronisation in the sense described by Hartmut Rosa: it is simultaneously accelerated through sponsorship logic and datafication, and anchored by slow-moving narratives of tradition and communal identity.
+I situate football as a case study of desynchronisation in the sense described by Hartmut Rosa: simultaneously accelerated through sponsorship logic, financialisation, and datafication, and anchored by slow-moving narratives of tradition and communal identity.
+Low-viscosity sign flows don’t merely collide with high-viscosity cultural anchors – they overrun them on every front at once. «Club», «supporter», «derby» slip into undercoding; the game the fan thought he knew is tilting towards the unrecognisable.

 Rafał Hydzik